-with Chumash chefs and herbalists, Violet Cavanaugh and Jeanette Acosta
+with Chumash chef and herbalist, Violet Cavanaugh

-ABOUT THE PRESENTERS:
+ABOUT THE PRESENTER:

 Violet Sage Cavanaugh, is an indigenous woman and co-chair of the Northern Chumash Tribe.
 Born in Avila Beach, a great granddaughter of Chumash Vaquero, Antonio Lopez of Lopez Canyon, Violet has deep roots in the San Luis Obispo area.
 An expert in several areas, her specialty is in herbal skin care, salves, essential oil blending, wild harvesting and making high end all natural bath and body spa products.
 Incorporating the modern science in combination with ancient teaching, Violet, follows the teachings of her elders and legends and has created her own unique signature of products.